StuckInThisMind/Fixed-Growable-Stack-and-Implementation-Practice/README.md

 # Fixed-Growable-Stack-and-Implementation-Practice
-This repository implements two stack data structures in Java:

-Fixed_stk: A fixed-size stack using an array.
-Growable_stk: A dynamic-size stack using an ArrayList.
-Both stacks adhere to a common interface (Interface_STK) providing the basic functionalities of pushing, popping, displaying elements, and checking for overflow and underflow.

-Key Components:
-Interface_STK: Defines the interface for both stack implementations.
-Fixed_stk: Fixed-size stack implementation with array, handling overflow gracefully.
-Growable_stk: Dynamic-size stack implementation with ArrayList, growing automatically.
-InterfaceDemo: Main program demonstrating usage of both stacks and edge cases.
-How to Use:
-Clone or download the repository.
-Open the project in your preferred IDE (e.g., Eclipse, IntelliJ IDEA).
-Run the InterfaceDemo class to interact with the stacks.
-Usage Demonstration:
-InterfaceDemo prompts for a fixed stack size and showcases:

-Pushing elements
-Displaying stack contents
-Popping elements
-Checking overflow/underflow (fixed stack only) Handling edge cases (full stack, empty stack, display empty) Function Documentation:
-Interface_STK:

-push(int element): Adds an element to the top of the stack. pop(): Removes and returns the top element, or -1 if empty. displayStack(): Prints stack contents from top to bottom. isOverflow(): Checks if the stack is full (fixed stack only). isUnderflow(): Checks if the stack is empty.
-Fixed_stk:

-Inherits all methods from Interface_STK.
-Growable_stk:

-Inherits all methods from Interface_STK. isOverflow() always returns false as the ArrayList grows automatically.
-Contributing:
-Fork the repository and submit pull requests with improvements or features.
-Ensure clarity and adhere to the existing coding style.

-Additional Notes:
-This focuses on basic operations for practice purposes.
-Advanced features like error handling and exceptions can be added.
-Consider linked lists for Fixed_stk for potential efficiency gains.
+You're right, my previous response wasn't formatted as Markdown.
+Here's the corrected version:

+## Student Management System

+This repository implements a Java-based student management system with the following functionalities:

+**Classes:**

+* **`Student`:** Represents a student with attributes like PRN, name, marks, and DOB.
+* **`StudentFunctions`:** Provides methods for adding, searching, editing, and deleting students.
+* **`StudentDemo`:** The main driver program allowing user interaction with the system.

+**Requirements:**

+* JDK 11 or later
+* Scanner library for user input

+**Usage:**

+1. Clone or download the repository.
+2. Open the project in your preferred IDE and compile the files.
+3. Run the `StudentDemo` class.
+4. Follow the menu options for student management.

+**Functionalities:**

+* **Add Student:** Enter details to add a new student to the list.
+* **Print Student Details:** Display a formatted table with information of all students.
+* **Search Student:** Search by PRN, name, or index and print details of the found student.
+* **Edit Student:** Edit details of an existing student based on their PRN.
+* **Delete Student:** Remove a student from the list based on their PRN.

+**License:**

+MIT License (refer to the LICENSE file for details).

+**Contribution:**

+Fork the repository and submit pull requests with improvements, bug reports, or new features.
+Ensure clarity and follow the existing coding style.

+**Notes:**

+* This is a basic system for demonstration purposes.
+* Enhancements like sorting, data validation, and error handling can be added.
+* Consider using a more efficient data structure for faster PRN-based retrieval.

+I hope this Markdown version effectively summarizes the code.
+Please let me know if you have any further questions.